No Such File (When Using Pipes) in MacOS Terminal

 Hm.
 So why isn’t this working?

-If you’re using iTerm2 as your terminal app in MacOS (you really should!), the workaround is an easy one: in the settings (Preferences – Keys) you can set the keystroke “[Alt] + [Space]” to produce a regular space:
+If you’re using iTerm2 as your terminal app in MacOS (you really should give it a try!), the workaround is an easy one: in the settings (Preferences – Keys) you can set the keystroke “[Alt] + [Space]” to produce a regular space: